climopy-dev/climopy/docs/eofs.rst

 1-dimensional EOFs
 ------------------

-Use the `~climpy.oa.eof` function to calculate empirical orthogonal functions and their associated eigenvalues and principle component series.
-The below tests our function with an artifical “zonal-mean zonal wind” dataset, generated with `~climpy.oa.rednoise`.
+Use the `~climopy.oa.eof` function to calculate empirical orthogonal functions and their associated eigenvalues and principle component series.
+The below tests our function with an artifical “zonal-mean zonal wind” dataset, generated with `~climopy.oa.rednoise`.
 The peak strength and peak strength position vary in time (the *y*-axis).
 The PCs are shown in the panel on the right.

 .. code:: ipython3

-    import climpy
+    import climopy as climo
     import numpy as np
     import proplot as plot
     plot.nbsetup()